 All that’s Jas is a website dedicated to authentic international food made simple and accessible while preserving their true flavors.

 Nothing compares to homemade food.
 It almost feels like magic when you prepare a delicious meal yourself.
 It is also THE best way for bonding with family and friends and such an ego booster.

-Whether you’re new to cooking or don’t have the time (trust me, we all wish we had more time) my goal is to help you learn a few tricks and skills to creating new family favorites that save time and money.
+Whether you’re new to cooking or don’t have the time (trust me, we all wish we had more time) my goal is to help you learn a few tricks and skills to create new family favorites that save time and money.

 So what you’ll find here is a diversity of foods, but you won’t find showy ingredients.
 No caviar (gross anyways) or food I can’t even pronounce.
 You’ll find recipes, tips, and resources to help you experience and explore food from all over the world using simple local ingredients.